luna-nightbyte/ML-process/golang/Readme.md

 ### Compile

 To build, install Golang and run `go build` from within one of the script folders.
-Alternatevly, i have pre-compiled binaries for windows, linux and mac using `bash.sh`.
-These files are located in the `bin`folders.
+~Alternatevly, i have pre-compiled binaries for windows, linux and mac using `bash.sh`.
+These files are located in the `bin`folders.~ I did not move those over and will not.
+You'll have to install [Go](https://go.dev/learn/) yourself and run them.

-### Run
-#### Bin
-Each program has a pre-compiled binary that can be used for Linux, Windows, and Mac.

 #### Serve video folder
 This script serves a folder of files.